 What is a Workflow?

-A workflow is a sequence of steps through which content passes and is translated from Authorization to Published.
+A workflow is a sequence of steps or tasks, through which content passes and is translated from Authorization to Published.
 Workflows are instrumental to the speed and quality in which your content is translated.

 Human translation is the preferred method for most content types, as we rely on human translators to make conscious decisions based on their experience and understanding of our brand.
 There is also more flexibility in choosing a specific person to translate specific content for a specific language.
 Typically, human translation is completed in the CAT Tool, using a Translation workflow.